 The physician who performs AI is causally responsible for a woman's becoming pregnant.
 It is his act that makes her pregnant.
-However, she does not become pregnant because, to use an apt phrase from the last century, he merely acting with her consent, but acting as her agent.
+However, she does not become pregnant because, to use an apt phrase from the last century, he "has his way with her."
+She becomes pregnant because the physician is not merely acting with her consent, but acting as her agent.
 She is as morally responsible for her own pregnancy as the terrorist is morally responsible for the explosion.